talvindersingh/activemq/README.md

 Iac Code for ActiveMQ setup with HA

 **Prerequisite:**
-Install Ansible on your local machine.
+Install Ansible, Docker on your local machine.

 Steps
 1. Set up your inventory file (inventory.ini) with the IP addresses or hostnames of your primary and backup instances.